Transport for NSW is delivering safety improvements between Merthyr Street and Cantwell Street aimed at reducing the risk of crashes.

 - Removing some parking spaces in front of properties to accommodate the new proposed pedestrian refuges.

-Cessnock City Council are also proposing some work to complement Transport’s proposed safety improvements.
-This includes:
+Cessnock City Council will also be funding and completing additional work to complement Transport’s safety improvements, including:

 - Building a concrete footpath between Stanford Street and Greta Street connecting to the new refuge